ThomasSel/CV/README.md

 ## Experience

-**University of Manchester** (Oct.
+#### University of Manchester _(Oct.
 2020 to Jun.
-2022)
+2022)_

 PhD in Applied Mathematics (DISCONTINUED) “Fast and Reliable Algorithms for High-Performance Numerical Linear Algebra”, Supervised by Prof. N. Higham and Prof. F. Tisseur

-- Research and Create new algorithms to perform basic linear algbra operations using multiple floating point precisions.
+- Research and Create new algorithms to perform basic linear algbra operations using multiple floating point precisions
-- Analyse the numerical behaviour of algorithms in floating point arithmetic.
+- Analyse the numerical behaviour of algorithms in floating point arithmetic
-- Implement algorithms and test their accuracy and efficiency using MATLAB.
+- Implement algorithms and test their accuracy and efficiency using MATLAB

 ## Skills